KevinCodePlace/Introduction_to_Social_Networks_Lab3/README.md

 2. Kaggle Competition Deadline

 - You will have a private kaggle competition(only for the social network students) in Lab3 homework
-- The deadline for submission is 12/27 (Wednesday) at 23:59
+- The deadline for submission is 12/19 (Tuesday) at 23:59
 - Please note that you can only submit 5 times per day.
 Try earlier is strongly recommended.

 3. Submission Deadline

-- The deadline for Lab 3 homework submission is 12/31 (Sunday) at 23:59.
+- The deadline for Lab 3 homework submission is 12/20 (Wednesday) at 23:59.
 - Please note that no extensions will be granted for the submission deadline.